python/typeshed/README.md

   as `Text`).
   Even so, in Python 2, whenever possible, use `unicode` if that's the only possible type, and `Text` if it can be either `unicode` or `bytes`.
+* For arguments with default values, use `...` instead of the actual default value.
 * Most type-checkers interpret optional parameters of the form `x : Foo = None` as `x : Optional[Foo] = ...`.
 (So the former is a shortcut for the latter) In typeshed, however, we prefer the explicit latter form.